Please see my full disclosure policy here for more information.

-Walking in the old town of Tallinn Estonia feels like walking in your own personal fairy tale.
+Walking around the old town of Tallinn Estonia feels like walking in your own personal fairy tale.
 Tallinn is a city of red tiled roofs, views of fairy tale towers, and winding cobblestone streets lined with inviting cafes.

 Have you ever been to a Renaissance Festival?
 Tallinn Estonia felt a lot like that, except it had real cobblestone streets and authentic 13th-16th century buildings!
 Many of the vendors in the old town dress in traditional costume of the period, and there are many restaurants serving traditional Estonian food (including wild boar.)
 There are many crafts people who practice traditional old time crafts, making Tallinn a great place to shop for unique souvenirs.